ikunetwork/WhitePaper/README.md

    _The most fruitful basis for the discovery of a new drug is to start with an old drug_ - Sir James W. Black, Nobel Prize in Medicine 1988.

-   Rediscovery can take the form of new formulations or patient populations and clinical trials can commence for as little as $5 million, and only a few years for approval, as opposed to ~15 years for NME.  <while significantly lowering any potential reason for future litigation.<sup>[13](#f13)</sup> . </sup>50% of existing drugs can be redeveloped to reach the market at a fraction of the cost and time.<sup>[1](#f1)</sup>.
+   Rediscovery can take the form of new formulations or patient populations and clinical trials can commence for as little as $5 million, and only a few years for approval, as opposed to ~15 years for NME.
+Why? eliminating significant time and cost spent replicating studies - get right into Ph.
+II. <while significantly lowering any potential reason for future litigation.<sup>[13](#f13)</sup> . </sup>50% of existing drugs can be redeveloped to reach the market at a fraction of the cost and time.<sup>[1](#f1)</sup>.
 As per a recently published rediscovery trial presented at the premier cancer conference, as covered by Forbes

   Biggest Surprise: Metformin